CreativeLive Blog | Tutorials, Resources, Tips & Tricks

 A: There are many people who make a great living retouching images that they have not photographed, and a lot of those people don’t take photos at all.
 These are the people who are behind the scenes and don’t get the credit they deserve.
 These are the editors.

-As far as the people taking images I feel like there is no line.
-I don’t know of a single professional photographer that does not enhance their images through post production.
+As far as the people taking images, I feel like there is no line.
+I don’t know of a single professional photographer who does not enhance their images through post-production.
 At least half of the photographers I know are being asked to shoot video by clients, and that number is growing.